 For the second installment in our ABclonal Webinar Series, we had the privilege of inviting Dr. Clarke Gasper, our Business Development Scientist, to share his insights on the production and development of monoclonal antibodies for cancer therapy.
-If you were unable to attend the live session or would like to re-watch to review some of Dr. Gasper’s key points, we’ve got you covered with a link to a recording of the webinar and Q&A here, as well as a recap of his lecture below.
+If you were unable to attend the live session or would like to review some of Dr. Gasper’s key points, we’ve got you covered with a recap of his lecture below.

 Introduction & Overview:

 Dr. Gasper’s presentation on monoclonal antibodies in cancer therapy was divided into the following 4 subtopics (click the bullet points below to jump to a specific section):

 - A general introduction to antibodies, their structure, and properties